-Sarracenia leucophylla, also known as white top pitcher, has a frilly hood with beautifully patterned with red veins against a brilliant white complexion, giving way to red and green further down the trap.
+Sarracenia leucophylla, also known as white top pitcher, has a ruffled hood with beautifully patterned with red veins against a brilliant white complexion, giving way to red and green further down the trap.
 The cultivar 'Tarnok' is unique among the Sarracenia species because of its double petaled flowers.

 Plants You Receive

 Plants are shipped in 4-inch pots with proper growing media.
 Each plant is a division from select mother plants in our collection.
 Pitchers are expected to reach 12 inches during their first season after division.

 All cold hardy plants are grown outdoors at our nursery in Oregon and experience the changes of the seasons.
 Care instructions are provided.